SPARK

 SPARK at a Glance

 SPARK is an arts-integrated, child-centered approach to middle-grade education.
-We meet one day/week over the full academic year.
+We meet one day/week, weekly, over the full academic year.
 SPARK employs teamwork among a small group of peers with the flexibility to focus on individual areas of interest.
-Inquiry, projects, self-directed work, games, and group lessons are some of the ways SPARK kids learn.
+Inquiry, projects, directed lessons, self-directed work, games, and group lessons are some of the ways SPARK kids learn.
 Class sizes are small, allowing participants to forge lasting peer relationships while benefiting from plenty of individualized educator attention.

 Directed lessons and group projects: